yashp1811/Real-Time-Signal-Generatio/README.md

 > The pre-trained artifacts in `MODEL_FOLDER/` were produced by this exact notebook.
 You only need to retrain if you want to update with newer data or change the architecture.

+### Sample data

+Sample OHLCV CSV files are included in `data/` so the reviewer can run the pipeline without relying only on external downloads.
+The training notebook can also regenerate fresh data using `yfinance`.
 ---

 ## API Reference